pstadler/optometrist/README.md

 # Optometrist

-The optometrists favorite color theme for Terminal.app or iTerm2.app
+The optometrists favorite color theme for Terminal.app and iTerm2.

 ## Ouch!

-The default colors of my terminal hurted my eyes for years.
+The default colors of my terminal were hurting my eyes for years.
 I was used to it, but my optometrist told me to change it immediately.

 ![The default colors hurt your eyes](https://github.com/pstadler/optometrist/raw/master/images/ouch.png "The default colors hurt your eyes")